jordan7186/jordan7186.github.io/_posts/2022-10-19-Cora_spectral.md

 ### 1D Fourier transform

 Fourier transforms enables us to view the given data from the original domain (such as time) to the frequency domain.
 To apply such transformations to graph signals (data defined on graphs), we need to first generalize the Fourier transformation itself.
-This insight is nicely described in (Shuman et al., 2013), which we will follow also.
+This insight is nicely described in <span class="citation" data-preview="Shuman, D. I., Narang, S. K., Frossard, P., Ortega, A., & Vandergheynst, P. (2013).
+The Emerging Field of Signal Processing on Graphs.
+IEEE Signal Processing Magazine.">(Shuman et al., 2013)</span>, which we will follow also.

 The most frequent ~~(no pun intended)~~ equation that you might have encountered when looking up for Fourier transformation would be the following: